Debt consolidation can help you get out of debt fast AND save money!

 How to get started with debt consolidation

 As you can see, for a lot of people, debt consolidation is a safe, affordable, and responsible way to pay off your credit card and other unsecured debts.
 Keep in mind that one of the most important factors in this equation is choosing the right agency.
 There are hundreds of agencies across the country, and many of them are reputable.
-What you want to be sure of is that the agency is non-profit, has a good rating with the Better Business Bureau, has a high rating with ConsumerAffairs, and maintains quality standards.
-Agencies affiliated with associations like the Financial Counseling Association of America (FCAA) must adhere to industry standards that ensure customer satisfaction and the proper management of consumer accounts.
+What you want to be sure of is that the agency is non-profit, has a good rating with the Better Business Bureau, has a high customer rating on sites like TrustPilot, and maintains quality standards.
+Agencies affiliated with associations like the National Foundation for Credit Counseling (NFCC) or the Financial Counseling Association of America (FCAA) must adhere to industry standards that ensure customer satisfaction and the proper management of consumer accounts.

 Fortunately, you've already found Cambridge Credit Counseling.
-We maintain an A+ rating with the BBB, we are the top-rated agency on ConsumerAffairs.com, and we have a 99% customer satisfaction rating.
+We maintain an A+ rating with the Better Business Bureau, a 5-star rating on TrustPilot, and we have a 98% customer satisfaction rating.
 Our counselors are all nationally certified debt experts with an average tenure of over 14 years helping consumers just like you!